 For patients who have experienced the loss of all teeth in one or both jaws, implant-supported permanent dentures are typically the best solution to restoring optimal oral function, comfort and appearance.
 Dental implant patients who choose this option will have between four and eight implants placed into the jawbone, which will support a full arch of replacement teeth.

 The result is a mouthful of stable, attractive new teeth that will look, feel and function like natural ones.
 Unlike old-fashioned dentures, they will not shift and slip, nor will they interfere with the ability to bite, chew or taste foods.
 Additionally, they offer protection against the bone loss that is inevitable with traditional dentures, so they won’t loosen and need refitting or replacement every five to seven years like removable dentures do.

 So if your goal is a long-lasting dental restoration that offers optimal protection of your oral health, allows you to eat whatever you like and provides a brilliant, natural-looking smile, these are your best options.
 And, as an added bonus, dental implant restorations are quite easy to maintain too.
 All they need to stay in great shape for decades – implants have an average lifespan of 25 years – is careful brushing and flossing and regular dental care, just like natural teeth.

 Download our eBook and learn the questions you need to be asking about dental implants.

-To schedule a consultation, contact our office in the Washington, DC area and find out which teeth replacement option is right for you.
+To schedule a consultation, contact our office and find out which teeth replacement option is right for you.